eccelm/NC-News-React-FrontEnd/README.md

 ## Running the application

+Currently the app is hosted at https://marthasncnews.netlify.app/

+Alternately,

 Clone the project to your local machine, once opened in the IDE, you can run

 ### `npm start`